Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 Adding Your Preferred Stocks To Your Watchlist

-You can, of course, edit and tune any of the screeners you have previously imported to meet your specific needs.
+You can edit and tune any of the screeners you have previously imported to meet your specific needs.

-Now you have a good idea of the companies you would like to analyze further.
+Now you have a good idea of the companies you want to analyze further.
+You can use the following three steps to add to a new watchlist:

 - Select Add to Watchlist